Collaborative Ways Participatory Arts Project and Convergence, Galway’s Sustainable Living Festival

 Utilising artist Seoidin O’Sullivan’s ‘Seating System’ to act as a central public platform and interactive site for this performative and discursive event and ‘create a space for commoning, creating a space of empowerment and possibility’, we aimed to bring together both arts and non arts groups, and to manifest and test the site in its potential for participation and engagement.

-We were then invited to take part in the nationwide Cooperative Convergence and Sustainable Living Festival in October 2015, organised by Cultivate and hosted in Galway by Third Space and Collaborative Ways, offering the opportunity to develop a number of community and cultural conversations, inviting local networks, artists and collaborators to meet, in identifying the next steps needed in embracing the local transition to a more cooperative carbon neutral and renewable energy future, while also placing our conversations within the wider national and international context of developments in this area.
+We were then invited to initiate Galway’s Sustainable Living Festival as part of the nationwide Convergence in October 2015, organised by Cultivate and hosted in Galway by Third Space and Collaborative Ways, offering the opportunity to develop a number of community and cultural conversations, inviting local networks, artists and collaborators to meet, in identifying the next steps needed in embracing the local transition to a more cooperative carbon neutral and renewable energy future, while also placing our conversations within the wider national and international context of developments in this area.

 Local Inspiration in this area, came from the work of the Aran Islands Community Cooperative/ Comharchuman Fuinnimh Oileáin Árann Teo, who are half way through an ambitious ten year plan to make the Arann Islands carbon neutral by the year 2022 and partners in furthering a sustainable vision for Galway.
 This work was highlighted in an Irish Times Article in July 30th 2015, following a visit to the Islands by Minister Alex White, which outlined how ‘a combination of insulation, electric vehicles, heat pumps and wind generation could make the islands entirely “energy independent” by 2022.
 Sustainable Energy Authority of Ireland (SEAI) chief executive Brian Motherway highlighted… ‘where already improved insulation and efficient heating systems have cut energy bills by about €250,000 annually’ and which ‘could provide a national and international template for self-sufficiency, Minister Alex White acknowledged, during his visit there in July, where he paid tribute to the “leadership and inspiration” provided by the islanders themselves.